 Integrating evidence-based health care and prepaid financing of coverage the way we do drives coordination of care across all settings and care teams.
 It enables quality outcomes by ensuring that our members receive the right care, at the right time, in the right setting.
 We avoid unnecessary costs by eliminating unneeded or duplicate tests or procedures that occur when care is not coordinated.
 This is a significant factor in keeping our operating costs reasonable.

 Central to Kaiser Permanente’s business model is a focus that extends beyond our members into the communities where they live, work, and play.
 We are a leader in recognizing that healthy individuals need healthy communities, and healthy communities need healthy people to thrive.
-That is why we are working to improve the conditions for health and equity in our communities by addressing the root causes of many chronic health issues, such as economic opportunity, access to quality and nutritious food, affordable housing, safe and supportive schools, and a healthy environment, among the numerous social determinants of health.
+That is why we are working to improve the conditions for health and equity in our communities by addressing the root causes of many ongoing health issues.
+We focus on many of the factors that affect health, such as economic opportunity, access to quality and nutritious food, affordable housing, safe and supportive schools, and a healthy environment.
 We invest significantly in the geographies where we operate by supporting community organizations and providing social health resources.
 Through these efforts we are working to create communities that are among the healthiest in the nation.

 Kaiser Permanente, and our model of a nonprofit health plan and hospital system integrated with prepaid multispecialty medical groups, is recognized for the outcomes we achieve in pursuit of our mission: to provide high-quality, affordable health care services and to improve the health of our members and the communities we serve.